 How can I access the Trust Fund?

-Usually Trustees can sign the cheques and transfer money from the Trust account to the beneficiary.
-The beneficiary will need to ensure that their own personal account does not go above £6,000 as once again this would effect their entitlement to means tested State benefits.
+Usually, Trustees can sign the cheques and transfer money from the Trust account to the beneficiary.
+The beneficiary will need to ensure that their own personal account does not go above £6,000 as once again this would affect their entitlement to means-tested State benefits.

 Can I pay other money into my Trust bank account?